zhenweisi/zama-whitelist-lottery/README.md

 ---

+## ✨ Features

+- 🔐 **Privacy by Design**: Random numbers encrypted with Zama FHE
+- ✅ **Whitelist Verification**: Only wallets holding a specific NFT can participate
+- 🏆 **Fair Lottery**: Results are computed on-chain and verifiable
+- 💰 **Prize Pool**: Entry fees are pooled and awarded to the winner
+- 📊 **Leaderboard**: Tracks winners and rewards
+- 🎨 **Modern UI**: Built with React + Tailwind + shadcn/ui
+- 🔗 **Web3 Native**: Integrated with MetaMask / RainbowKit

+---

 ## ⚡ Runtime Modes

 The frontend **automatically switches between modes**:

 - **On-chain Mode** (default): If Sepolia RPC is available, the app connects to the blockchain.
 - **Mock Mode** (automatic fallback): If RPC is unavailable, the app automatically falls back to mock data.
-  This ensures the UI is always runnable, even without RPC or wallet setup.
+  → Ensures the UI is always runnable, even without RPC or wallet setup.

 ---